-Emperor Wang Tee of China is reported to have said to his wife, See Ling, "I have a problem.
+According to legend, Emperor Huang Ti of China is reported to have said to his wife, Xi Ling Shi, "I have a problem.
 I notice that our mulberry trees are being damaged.
 I'd like for you to go and find out what's wrong with them."

 So the empress discovered that a small, drab-colored moth was laying eggs on the leaves.
 The tiny eggs would hatch into little worms, which after a few days would spin cocoons and damage the leaves.

 Wondering if she could destroy the little cocoons, she dropped one of them into a pot of boiling water.
 To her surprise, the cocoon began to slowly unwind.
 Soon she saw, glittering in the water, a silvery thread.
 Upon further inspection, the thread proved to be a half-mile long!

 Thus, through the process of solving a problem, Xi Ling Shi discovered something beautiful: silk.

 Likewise, when Dennis and I began to deal with some difficulties in our relationship early in our marriage, we discovered the beauty of acceptance.
 A couple of things—our differences and our personal insecurities—were eating away at the joy of our relationship, much like those little worms had eaten away at the mulberry leaves.

 Discovering our differences

 The old adage that "opposites attract" was really true for us.
 We were very different in many, many ways.
 For instance, Dennis was impulsive.
 He'd get an idea and, man, he'd be gone.
 I, on the other hand, tend to be very disciplined.
 I like to think things through and evaluate what we're going to do before we act.
 Often, during our first year of marriage, I found myself being left in Dennis's dust.

 We also discovered other differences.
 Dennis was expressive; I tended to be quiet and cautious about what I said.
 Dennis wanted to spend money on fishing; I wanted to spend money on furniture.